cigarcial/fc-synes/source.md

 ## Conclusions
 ### Results

-* A first representation of a Mastodon.
+* A first approach to the proscene architecture.
+*

 V:

 ## Future Work
 ### Current limitations

-*  The calculation of vertices are complex.
+*  The rate of notes in music is high.
-*  The cosine and tangent inverse functions induce error on angles.
+*

 V:

 ## Future Work
 ### Next (possible) steps

-* Make easier the vertices calculation.
-* Use a lightweight represantation for the shape.
+* Make a better work.
-* Generalize the algorithm of motion.
-* Add textures to the representation.

 H: